-It’s funny how in 2017, most everyone is at least marginally familiar with the Protestant Reformation.
-500 years in the making and how much has changed – some for the better, some not so much.
+It’s funny how today, most everyone is at least marginally familiar with the Protestant Reformation.
+500+ years in the making and how much has changed – some for the better, some not so much.
 When I think about the 5 “solas” that have become the spearhead of the Reformers, I could not help but think about some of the songs that have had an indelible impact on me.
 If there were a Reformation billboard chart, these four songs would definitely rank on top for me:

 - Amazing Grace (John Newton)

 - Amazing Grace (My chains are gone | Chris Tomlin) – this would be the remix version.

 - How He Loves Us (John Mark McMillan, performed by Jesus Culture’s Kim Walker)

 - Broken Vessels (Amazing Grace) by Hillsong United

 Why begin an article with songs?
 Maybe it’s because they teach theology in a way that it represents my heart more than pages in a systematic theology could.
 This is not to say that I dismiss the latter – I have one open as I am writing this article.
 However, there is something to be said about “heart songs,” music that expresses what’s in the heart and music that penetrates the same.
 I think the subject of “grace” is one of those subjects that you will not be able to exhaust.
 There comes a point where you either taste of it or it will forever elude you as a concept.

 And yet, it is so much more than a concept.
 It encapsulates God’s holiness, God’s justice, and God’s love.
 It describes his compassion, infinite love, and resolute pursuit of humanity.
 And it puts the action completely on him.